 The Ramamani Iyengar Memorial Yoga Institute (RIMYI) welcomes students and teachers of Iyengar Yoga from all around the world.
 It was established on 19 January 1975 in Pune, Maharashtra, and was the home and practice hall of BKS Iyengar during his lifetime.
 The RIMYI is a popular place of pilgrimage for Iyengar Yoga students, offering classes, workshops and educational seminars run by the Iyengar family.

 Join us and our community.

 Become a member of IYA and enjoy the benefits of joining our community of dedicated Iyengar Yoga students and teachers.
-An annual membership allows you to keep up-to-date with the latest news and events from our community in Australia and around the world as well as first hand access to IYA organised events.
+An annual membership allows you to keep up-to-date with the latest news and events from our community in Australia and around the world as well as premium access at a discounted rate to IYA organised events.